Papal audience schedule: All you need to know to see the Pope

 About the Papal Audience

 The Papal Audience takes place every Wednesday at 10.30am, although this is moved to 10am during the hot summer months as temperatures soar.
-The schedule is confirmed annually according to the Pope’s calendar – he sometimes takes a summer vacation for example – and allows for you to plan your trip and reserve tickets online.
+The schedule is confirmed annually according to the Pope’s calendar (check on this website) – he sometimes takes a summer vacation for example – and allows for you to plan your trip and reserve tickets online.

 If you cannot work your trip to get to the Vatican on a Wednesday, never fear – you can still see the Pope at the Angelus Prayer.
 At midday on Sundays and on other special religious holidays, the pontiff will address the crowd from the window of this study.
 After leading the Angelus prayer the Pope will then bless the crowd from above.
 The Angelus Schedule, like the Papal Audience Schedule, is published in advance.

-Things you need to know to attend a Papal audience
+Things you need to know to attend a Papal Audience Schedule

 Check out our tips to ensure your visit to the Papal audience goes smoothly!